Best strategies to mitigate cyber security incidents

 The significance of cyber incidents

-This means that stolen information is exposed every year, like the information stolen during the Optus data breach – and that’s the exact sort of information that can be used against your organisation.
-Ultimately, cyber attacks can lead to significant financial losses, including theft of sensitive financial information, ransomware demands and loss of revenue due to downtime.
+This means that stolen information is exposed every year, like the information stolen during the Optus data breach – and that’s the exact sort of information that can be used against your organization.
+Ultimately, cyberattacks can lead to significant financial losses, including theft of sensitive financial information, ransomware demands, and loss of revenue due to downtime.

-Once a cyber-attack occurs, it can be challenging to recover stolen information or funds.
+Once a cyberattack occurs, it can be challenging to recover stolen information or funds.
 For senior executives, time is of the essence.
-It’s critical to have an organised and carefully planned cybersecurity incident report.
+It’s critical to have an organized and carefully planned cybersecurity incident report.

 They may sell the stolen data on the dark web, use it to commit fraudulent activities such as opening credit card accounts, or even use it to gain access to a company's internal systems.